getting the words

 Like many independent editors, I offer different levels of services.

-Many editors can do basic copyediting, getting rid of misspellings and typos and checking the grammar, for a relatively low price.
-I will also line edit your manuscript, increasing the clarity and effectiveness of your sentences, making sure they flow and mean what you want them to.
+Many editors can do basic copyediting, getting rid of misspellings and typos and checking the grammar, but I can also line edit your manuscript, increasing the clarity and effectiveness of your sentences, making sure they flow and mean what you want them to.

 On a macro level, I can do developmental editing, giving you specific feedback about what is and isn’t working in terms of plot, characterization, tone, structure, and other large-scale concerns, and offering suggestions for improvement.

-I can also give you an overall manuscript consultation.
+I can also give you an overall manuscript consultation, summarizing what would help you improve it.